 What happens if you don’t have enough BTUs?

 If you have too few BTU’s your heater may be in-capable of heating the desired area to the preferred temperature in an efficient manner.
 Ensure that your space heater has enough BTU output to warm your space in possible conjunction with your HVAC equipment.
-Avoid exceeding power draw by doing calculations and read many faqs for electric units to aid a bridge for any BTU gap.
+Avoid exceeding power draw by doing calculations and reading many faqs for electric units to aid a bridge for any BTU gap.
 If there aren’t enough BTUs, it may take a very long time to warm the room.
-If this is the case, supplement with your home’s built in heating system.
+If this is the case, supplement with your home’s built-in heating system.
 We suggest consulting an electric fireplace expert if you have questions.
-Call us or a heating specialist to understand all options, which could include energy alternatives such as natural gas, propane or another fuel type.
+Call us or a heating specialist to understand all options, which could include energy alternatives such as natural gas, propane, or another fuel type.

 What does BTU mean for an electric fireplace?

 As we have highlighted, there is more than square footage to consider regarding BTUs for your living space and electric utility bill.
 Using some of the tools we have provided or consider a load calculation service.
-This process could evaluate the room, the location, construction features and living space design.
+This process could evaluate the room, the location, construction features, and living space design.

 MagikFlame electric fireplaces are freestanding or corner units that include a built-in electric heater (5,200 BTUs) that can be used as a secondary heat source up to 1,000 square feet.
-The portable units can estimate a heating capacity with 10-15 watts per square foot as a baseline range.
+The portable units can estimate a heating capacity of 10-15 watts per square foot as a baseline range.
 The MagikFlame draws 12.5 watts when the heater is on full and less when the thermostat is turned down to a lower setting.
 To convert watts to BTU, multiply watts by 3.4 (use the MagikFlame cost calculator)

 The MagikFlame holographic fireplace is perhaps the most modern and realistic electric fireplace on the market.
-This type of fireplace delivers the most lifelike authentic flames of any electric fireplace technology, accompanied with a wide variety of flame visuals and sound — which combine for a very realistic experience to suit any mood.
+This type of fireplace delivers the most lifelike authentic flames of any electric fireplace technology, accompanied by a wide variety of flame visuals and sound — which combine for a very realistic experience to suit any mood.

 Built-in models can be plugged directly into a 120V outlet and produce the desired 5,200 BTUs per hour with ease, making this electric fireplace not only efficient but aesthetically pleasing to any living space.

-Overall, when researching an electric fireplace, space heater, gas grill, don’t let the BTU rating be the most important factor.
+Overall, when researching an electric fireplace, space heater, or gas grill, don’t let the BTU rating be the most important factor.
 Consider BTUs as a primary factor that is influenced by several secondary factors.
 If a capable heater along with a real flame aesthetic is a key factor then consider a MagikFlame fireplace.

 The primary cooking area or family room and the number of BTUs per square foot are important in any buying decision.
 To make an informed decision, consider the unit features, including the warranty before putting down your credit card.
 The BTU metric is a fuel and energy efficiency measurement.
 Warm only the room you’re in with zone-heating to lower your utility bills with your new-found knowledge of this technical term.